ARGen: Affect-Reinforced Generative Augmentation towards Vision-based Dynamic Emotion Perception

-\textbf{State space and action space.} Given a reference image $x_0 \in X_V$ and a text prompt $y \in X_T$, generate $M$ video frames $V = \{V_m\}_{m=1}^M$ using a conditional video diffusion model.
-We overlay a “parameter selection policy network” on the existing video LDM, whose output jointly determines three inference hyperparameters: the number of inversion steps $T \in S_T$, and two hyperparameters of the text guidance function $(a,b) \in S_{a \times b}$.
-Let the text encoder be $\tau$ ,the reference image encoder be $E$ and decoder be $D$.
-The state representations are $c = \tau(y)$ and $r = E(x_0)$.
-The policy network takes $[c, r]$ as input and outputs three action sets.
-Given the action $u= (T, a, b) $, run DDIM inversion with frame-wise guidance weights $f(m;a, b)$ and denoising steps $T$ to generate the video:
+\textbf{State space and action space.} Given a reference image $x_0 \in X_V$ and text prompt $y \in X_T$, a conditional video diffusion model synthesizes $M$ frames $V = \{V_m\}_{m=1}^M$.
+We introduce a parameter selection policy network atop the latent diffusion model (LDM) to jointly determine three inference hyperparameters: the inversion steps $T \in S_T$ and the text guidance function parameters $(a,b) \in S_{a \times b}$.
+Defining the text encoder as $\tau$ and the image encoder-decoder as $(E, D)$, the state representations are encoded as $c = \tau(y)$ and $r = E(x_0)$.
+The policy network maps $[c, r]$ to three action sets.
+Executing the selected action $u = (T, a, b)$, DDIM inversion operates with frame-wise guidance weights $f(m;a, b)$ over $T$ denoising steps to generate the video: {